whaleymar/whalengine/README.md

 - death plane

 ## Physics
-- idea: overlapping actors nudge each other away or exert a force or something
+- idea: overlapping actors/semisolids nudge each other away or exert a force or something
+- low priority: actors always check for a collision with a solid before a semisolid, so semisolid callbacks don't always run.
+Could be fixed by storing solids and semisolid pointers together for these collision checks, but it's not a huge deal
 - fixed updates at 60fps so rounding doesn't fuck me

 ## Map